Spain: An attractive country for investment

 A pension fund has no legal personality and must be administered, necessarily, by a management company, which keeps its accounting records, selects its investments and orders the depositary to purchase and sell assets.
 The following may be management companies:

 - Corporations formed for this sole purpose and which have obtained the prior administrative authorization required.

 - Life insurance companies authorized to operate in Spain which have obtained the prior administrative authorization required in order to manage pension funds.

 In order to set up a pension fund, prior authorization from the Ministry of Economic Affairs and Digital Transformation and registration of the corresponding public deed at the appropriate Commercial Registry are required.

 With regard to the investments made by pension funds, the regulations currently in force have aimed to lend greater legal certainty to the investment process, with measures to encourage transparency in investment and the supply of information to participants.

 In this respect, the applicable legislation has established a specific authorization procedure for entities wishing to engage in these activities.

-The assets managed by Pension Funds increased 2.37% thanks to the improvement in the situation of financial markets and of the economy in general.
-At December 31, 2016, assets managed by Pension Funds amounted to 106,466 million euros.
+The assets managed by Pension Funds increased 9.7% thanks to the improvement in the significant corrections in market prices.
+At December 31, 2022, assets managed by Pension Funds amounted to 115,641 million euros.